May 10, 2023

 Keisha Oliver is assistant professor of art and design and the inaugural head of the Visual Arts and Design Department at the University of The Bahamas.
 She is currently pursuing a dual-title PhD in Art Education and African American and Diaspora Studies at Pennsylvania State University, where she is also leading an African art project for the Palmer Museum of Art.
 Her research and curatorial practices investigate Indigenous identity and cultural preservation across the African diaspora, with a focus on the intersection of cultural formations and nation building in the post-colonial Caribbean.
 Oliver contributed to the first co-authored text dedicated to contemporary Caribbean Art, A to Z Caribbean Art (Robert and Christopher Publishers, 2019).

 The Kaleta A. Doolin Foundation Fellow: Kirstin Ringelberg, Elon University, Elon, North Carolina (Spring 2024)

-Kirstin Ringelberg is an associate professor of art history, and an affiliate faculty member of the Women's and Gender Studies, American Studies, and Asian Studies programs at Elon University.
+Kirstin Ringelberg is a professor of art history, and an affiliate faculty member of the Women's and Gender Studies, American Studies, and Asian Studies programs at Elon University.
 Ringelberg is the author of the Redefining Gender in American Impressionist Studio Painting: Work Place/Domestic Space (Routledge, 2017), and numerous essays on topics ranging from the artistic representation of pain to the influence of contemporary art in popular culture, and the tension between beauty and criticality.
 Ringelberg served as the first art history professor at Elon, where they were instrumental in establishing its art history department.